solo-io/unik/docs/getting_started_cpp.md

   include $(INCLUDEOS_INSTALL)/Makeseed
   ```

-3. (In the very near future, this step will not be necessary, but since you are an early adopter, you will have to add an extra file.
-[Download the file from GitHub here](https://gist.githubusercontent.com/ingve/ae745418261c8871edf52e8dbdb29099/raw/86783f194f5b31556d242127d18f69b30b6c8c93/unik_register_instance.hpp) and add it to the same folder as `service.cpp`.)

-4. Great!
+3. Great!
 Now we're ready to compile this code to a unikernel.

 ---